Baked Lasagna Bowls are great make-ahead meals for busy times. The bowls freeze well for up to 1 month.

 Put the bowls and the herbed ricotta into the fridge 1 day before you plan to eat them.
 Just be sure to pull off the plastic wrap before you bake!

-Baked Lasagna Bowls are a favorite with the hubster and the kids.
-I’ve also made extras to take over to my parents’ place so that my momma gets a break from cooking.
+Baked Lasagna Bowls are a favorite with my crowd.
+I've also made extras to take over to my parents' place (they're great to make for families in need).

 I hope it’s a hit with your fam!